-Debt repayment is scheduled towards the back-end-of a project.
+Debt repayment is scheduled towards the back-end.

 Assessment District

 A Special District formed by a local government agency and includes property that will receive direct benefit from the construction of a new public improvement or, in certain cases, from the maintenance of existing public improvements.